 - Follow our algorithm to make your own magic jigsaw trick for christmas.
 Give it a christmas theme by making a snowman or christmas tree disappear (we made a robot disappear but it could be anything).
 You need patience and an eye for detail – as do all computer scientists.

 - Or just give our teleporting robot magic jigsaw away as a puzzling present.
 It will keep everyone out of mischief for a while.
 Tell them to follow the algorithm and then tell you which robot disappears.

 - Perhaps you can crack it yourself, If not read on and learn about Caesar Ciphers, and cribs, or just imagine you are the the recipient who knows the key and must just use that key to decrypt it.

 - …or decrypt other code-cracking puzzles including a Christmas word.

 Play a Victorian Parlour Game out of Dicken’s “A Christmas Carol”

 - In “A Christmas Carol” Scrooge’s nephew’s family play parlour games including “Yes/No” which is a variation of 20 Questions so why not play a game, thinking about what makes a perfect question, and why 20 questions should be enough.

 - Put on a christmas computational thinking magic show (either yourself or get students keen on magic to do the tricks).
 Pick some simple computer science methods to give after each magic trick, such as what an algorithm is or the fact that misdirection is so powerful shows why interfaces must be so carefully designed.

-- Slip computing jokes in to your crackers this christmas
+- Slip computing jokes and mottos in to your crackers this christmas

 Computing Puzzle Treats